mvolkmann/blog/src/ocaml.md

 The `Array.exists` function determines if an array contains at least one element that matches a given predicate function.

+The `Array.iter` function takes a function and an array.
+It iterates over the array, passing each element the function.
+It doesn't return a value, so this is used for side effects.

 The `Array.length` function returns the length of a given array.

 The `Array.fold_left` function reduces an array to a single value